KiJou/Unity_StencilHole/README.md

 # Unity_StencilHole
-Use the stencil buffer to dig holes in the mesh, without any c# script in Unity
+Use the stencil buffer to dig holes in the mesh, without any c# script in Unity.

 Screenshots: